NivedhaBalakrishnan/Data-Analytics-Protfolio/Analysis of Preowned Cars in US Markets/README.md

 The price of the car depends on the below main factors.
 - Miles covered
 - Accident
+- Theft
 - Make name
-- Model
-- Location
-- Exterior Color
+- Listing Color
-- Number of days in the market
+- City
 - Fuel type